mesosphere/dcos-kubernetes-quickstart/README.md

 git clone git@github.com:mesosphere/dcos-kubernetes-quickstart.git && cd dcos-kubernetes-quickstart
 ```

 Set your GCE credentials as environment variables.
+More information on how to obtain
+you credentials can be found [here](https://developers.google.com/identity/protocols/application-default-credentials)

 ```
 export GOOGLE_APPLICATION_CREDENTIALS=<PATH TO YOUR CREDENTIAL FILE>